sungnga/instagram-clone-app/README.md

       - Wrap all the other components inside the `<AuthProvider />` component.
 However, this AuthProvider component is wrapped inside the `<ApolloProvider />` component
     - In src/App.js file:
       - Name import the AuthContext context from auth.js file
       - Call React's useContext() hook and pass in AuthContext.
-When we get back are authState, signInWithGoogle, and signOut properties and we can destructure those
+What we get back are authState, signInWithGoogle, and signOut properties and we can destructure those

 ### 33. Signing up a user:
 **Steps to creating a new user:**